Cervical Epidural Cortisone Injections

 PROCEDURE FOR CERVICAL EPIDURALS

-A cervical epidural injection is often performed as an outpatient procedure.
+A cervical epidural injection is performed as an outpatient procedure.
 You will lie down on the operating table on a face-down position.
 Your neck and upper back are sterilized with a cold antiseptic solution.
-The injection is performed using fluoroscopy (live x-ray images) or CT scans to assist the doctor with the placement of the needle in the exact location to target the specific area causing the pain, so the patient can derive maximum benefit from the injection.
+The injection is performed using fluoroscopy (live x-ray images) to assist the doctor with the placement of the needle in the exact location to target the specific area causing the pain, so the patient can derive maximum benefit from the injection.
 X-ray dye is utilized to ensure that the spread of the injection is satisfactory.
 A small dressing is applied at the site of the injection to complete the procedure.
+Often, a light sedative is used, but heavy anesthesia is not recommended.

-Post-procedure, you will be returned to the recovery area where you are required to stay for at least an hour.
+Post-procedure, you will be returned to the recovery area where you are required to stay for short time.
 You need to arrange for someone to accompany you post procedure as you will not be able to drive or travel back home yourself.
 If you have had sedation, you should not operate machinery, drive, or consume alcohol for 24 hours following injection.
 You need to adhere to instructions on pain medications and follow-up appointments to monitor your progress.

 SIDE EFFECTS OF CERVICAL EPIDURALS